TomographicImaging/CIL-User-Showcase/README.md

 The CIL developer team will then review your contribution and may ask for small changes or push some small changes to your fork.

-If you have any questions or want to find out more then please join the [CIL community on Discord](https://discord.com/invite/9NTWu9MEGq).
+If you wish to contribute a notebook, have any questions or want to find out more then please join the [CIL community on Discord](https://discord.com/invite/9NTWu9MEGq).